aleks-kudriavtsev/hackaging_theories/README.md

    models see intact sentences.
 7. `step4_extract_theories.py` – LLM-based extraction of aging theories from the (full) texts, plus aggregation of unique theory names in `aging_theories.json`.
+Long reviews are split into overlapping prompt windows controlled by `--chunk-chars` and `--chunk-overlap`, and theory names from every chunk are deduplicated before being stored on the record.
 The worker count scales with the CPU total for queues above 100 items and can be overridden with `--processes` when you need explicit control.
 Theory extraction defaults to `gpt-5-nano`, and the optional hypothesis review stage runs on `gpt-4.1-nano` so both passes stay accurate within the same budget envelope.
 8. `step5_generate_ontology.py` – LLM-assisted grouping of the extracted
    theories into multi-level ontology clusters saved as `aging_ontology.json`.
    Ontology synthesis defaults to `gpt-5-mini`, which provides extra synthesis